wisper1977/Python/TechSmart/readme.txt

     This program is not complete yet, there are many things that do not work properly.

+Unit5_Molar_Mass_calc
+    This program is not complete yet, there are many things that do not work properly.

 Unit6_Passowrd_Checker.py
     This program is designed to check the strength of a password based on certain criteria.